 But what and where?
 In this post you may read more about the bright future, be it World Wonders, the competing lists for “tickers” and some thoughts about the shortcomings of such lists.

 In 2007 there was a widely disputed but equally acclaimed poll called the “New Seven Wonders of the World“.
 They presented a list of 21 finalists and ended up with 7 winners and an honorary place to the Giza Pyramids of Egypt, the only remaining wonder of the Ancient World.
-Here is the list of all 21, with my own photos of those I have been to.
+Here is the list of all 21.

 (W) means one of the winners, while (F) means finalist.
 Apart from that the lists are in alphabetical order, with links to my first entry from that site.